ErAz7/nginx_live_stream/README.md

 # Live Stream

-A real, working live stream over RMTP protocol using Apache,node.js and Nginx
+A live streaming app working over RTMP protocol using Apache,node.js and Nginx

 # Configuration and usage